How the Licensing Relationship Works

 Active Programme Offering

-Your certified programme advisor delivers the WAL programmes to your organisation — with active monitoring by GCWAL.
+Your certified programme advisor offers the WAL programmes with active monitoring by GCWAL.

 The Next Step